 14.30 – 14.55

-As your FPGA and chip designs become more complex, the verification of these designs also becomes more complex.
-The Universal Verification Methodology (UVM) standard was created to verify these designs – a powerful, reusable and scalable verification method.
-It offers advanced features such as constrained-random testing, functional coverage and automatic verification, leading to higher quality and reliability of your designs.
+As your FPGA and chip designs become more complex, so does the verification of these designs.
+The Universal Verification Methodology (UVM) standard was created for the verification of these designs – a powerful, reusable and scalable verification method.
+It provides advanced features such as constrained-random testing, functional coverage and automatic verification.
+This leads to higher quality and reliability of your designs.

 UVM has become the de facto standard for verification and is supported by many simulators.
-It seems good, but when you dive into it there are still some hurdles to overcome.
-New techniques have to be learned and this may be the first encounter with SystemVerilog, and that could be daunting.
-And yet the use of UVM can yield a lot.
-That UVM is really worth the investment is shown in this presentation.
+Seems good, but when you dive in there are still some hurdles to overcome.

 Speaker: Paul Eijkelkamp – Dizain-Sync